 Eric entered the field of philanthropy in 1997, as a grants, public relations and speech writer for nonprofit healthcare organizations.
 His feature writing included articles in Vim and Vigor Magazine, and Eric designed and taught curricula for grant writing training courses for healthcare professionals.

-Eric’s poetry and short stories have been featured by Dagda Publishing, Every Day Poets, Every Day Fiction, Illumen, Under The Bed, Dead Beats Literary Blog, Microfiction Monday Magazine, Dead Snakes, UFO Gigolo, Peeking Cat Poetry Magazine, The Bright Light Cafe, Aphelion, Tales of the Zombie War, Haikuniverse, The International War Veterans’ Poetry Archive, and elsewhere.
-His poems were also included in anthology format in Dagda Publishing’s “Threads” in September 2013.
-Eric’s science fiction/horror short story, “At the End of the World, My Daughter Wept Metal,” was published in January 2014 in Dagda’s short story anthology, “All Hail the New Flesh.”
+Eric’s poetry and short stories have been featured by Dagda Publishing, Every Day Poets, Every Day Fiction, Illumen, Under The Bed, Dead Beats Literary Blog, Microfiction Monday Magazine, Dead Snakes, UFO Gigolo, Peeking Cat Poetry Magazine, The Bright Light Cafe, Aphelion, Tales of the Zombie War, Haikuniverse, The Bees Are Dead, The International War Veterans’ Poetry Archive, and elsewhere.
+His poems were also included in two anthologies: Dagda Publishing’s “Threads” in 2013, and Peeking Cat Poetry Magazine’s 2016 Anthology.
+Eric’s science fiction/horror short story, “At the End of the World, My Daughter Wept Metal,” was published in 2014 in Dagda’s short story anthology, “All Hail the New Flesh.”

 Eric will always be a New Yorker at heart, but currently resides in his adopted Virginia, where he enjoys drinking coffee, reciting the poetry of W.H.
-Auden, and occasionally glimpsing a falcon, fawn or fox among the Allegheny Mountains.
+Auden, and occasionally glimpsing a falcon, fawn or fox among the high and clay-colored Alleghenies.